Caixetadev/kafka-transaction-validator/README.md

 Every transaction with a value greater than 1000 should be rejected.
 ![image](https://github.com/Caixetadev/fraud-check-kafka-integration/assets/87894998/36d9501d-fa50-4dce-a84a-79ab46d20b2b)

+## Adjustments and Improvements

+- [ ] balance the load of insert and update in the database

 ## Requirements
 - Go installed and configured
 - Docker and Docker Compose installed
+- k6 (optional)

 ## How to Run